-This retrospective population study utilized data from July 1st, 2013 through June 30th, 2016, obtained from the Taichung Veterans General Hospital (VGHTC) electronic medical record (EMR) database (see Appendix S1).
+This retrospective population study utilized data from July 1st, 2013 through June 30th, 2016, obtained from the Taichung Veterans General Hospital (VGHTC) electronic medical record (EMR) database.
 The VGHTC is a large tertiary center with up to 190 million outpatient visits annually and a high proportion of returning patients.
-Exacerbation frequency, treatment patterns and HCRU/costs were assessed post-index period (index was defined as the date with the first confirmed diagnosis of asthma after July 1st, 2014; Figure S1).
+Exacerbation frequency, treatment patterns and HCRU/costs were assessed post-index period (index was defined as the date with the first confirmed diagnosis of asthma after July 1st, 2014).